benc-uk/batcomputer/docs/setup.md

 # Azure Setup
 The only resource required in Azure is an 'Azure Machine Learning workspace', to create one of these, there are several options:

-- A [Deployment Script](../azure/aml-script) is provided as a convenience
+- A [📃 Deployment Script](../azure/aml-script) is provided as a convenience
 - [The Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-get-started#create-a-workspace)
 - Azure CLI